CLN-Fantastic/Job_posting_facts/README.md

 # Job_posting_facts Dashboard (2022-2023)

 **PROJECT OVERVIEW**
-  *Objective*
+     -*Objective:*-
-- This project provides a comprehensive look at global job posting trends, focusing on salary distributions across roles and companies, as well as geographic demand.
+ This project provides a comprehensive look at global job posting trends, focusing on salary distributions across roles and companies, as well as geographic demand.

 **SCOPE**